 If you have any questions, comments or need more information, please contact the Glacial Prairie Chapter Event Coordinator at: email@example.com.

-Directions: Lone Tree parking lot.
-From Whitewater take Co Hwy P south past Hwy 12 about 2.5 miles and turn left on Esterly road.
-Travel a short distance and park on the parking lot on the east side of the road.
-Overflow parking along the road.
-Google map
+Directions: Bluff Creek parking lot.
+From Whitewater take Co Hwy P south past Hwy 12 about 2 miles and park on the parking lot on the west side of the road before Bluff Creek or across the road in the fisheries parking lot.
+Google map: https://goo.gl/maps/eqBqM

 If the workday is cancelled due to weather conditions, a message will be left at 262-441-0393 at least two hours prior to the event.
 If there is no cancellation message, the workday will continue as scheduled.